A first-order optimization algorithm for statistical learning with hierarchical sparsity structure: Introduction

-A summary of our main contributions are as follows: \begin{itemize} \item We propose an ADMM algorithm with a sharing scheme to solve $\prox{\Omega_{\text{LOG}}}$ defined over large DAGs.
+We propose an ADMM algorithm with a sharing scheme to solve $\prox{\Omega_{\text{LOG}}}$ defined over large DAGs.
 The underlying DAG may have any general structure (e.g. not necessary to be a path graph) and the algorithm is guaranteed to converge to its optimal solution.
-Furthermore, the computationally itense subproblem of the algorithm (step 4 in Algorithm~\ref{alg:sharing_Prox_LOG}) can be run fully in parallel. \item We proved linear convergence of the algorithm given a sufficiently small stepsize \emph{in the absence of strong convexity}.
-Establishing the linear convergence rate is based on the error bound theory (see e.g.\cite{tseng2010approximation,luo1993convergence,zhang2013linear,hong2017linear}). \begin{itemize} \item The dual error bound is established in the presence of $\ell_2$-norm in the nonsmooth component of the objective function.
+Furthermore, the computationally challenging subproblem of the algorithm (step 4 in Algorithm~\ref{alg:sharing_Prox_LOG}) can be run fully in parallel.

+We proved linear convergence of the algorithm given a sufficiently small stepsize \emph{in the absence of strong convexity}.
+Establishing the linear convergence rate is based on the error bound theory (see e.g.\cite{tseng2010approximation,luo1993convergence,zhang2013linear,hong2017linear}), and our contributions are as follows:

+1. The dual error bound is established in the presence of $\ell_2$-norm in the nonsmooth component of the objective function.
 A common key assumption in previous works \emph{requires the nonsmooth component to have a polyhedral epigraph}.
-Our proof shows an approach to escape such assumption and enables further extension. \item On the primal side, we rigorously prove the error bound for the augmented Lagrangian function.
+Our proof shows an approach to escape such assumption and enables further extension.

+2. On the primal side, we rigorously prove the error bound for the augmented Lagrangian function.
 The main challenges are the presence of the dual variable $\by$ and the splitting of $\bx$ into two blocks , i.e., $\bx^1$ and $\bx^2$, which requires a number of technical details, e.g., comparing the limiting behavior of $\bx^{1,k}$ and $\bx^{2,k}$.
-To the best of our knowledge, this is the first work showing error bound for augmented Lagrangian function with blockwise variables. \item As another auxiliary lemma to show the linear rate of convergence, and using the proof in \cite{glowinski}, we formally show the uniform boundedness (with respect to the stepsize) of both primal and dual updates generated by the algorithm. \end{itemize} \end{itemize}
+To the best of our knowledge, this is the first work showing error bound for augmented Lagrangian function with block structured variables.

+3. As an auxiliary result needed to show the linear rate of convergence of the algorithm, and by using the proof in \cite{glowinski}, we formally show the uniform boundedness (with respect to the stepsize) of both primal and dual updates generated by the algorithm.

+4. We looked into the effect of the graph structure on the $O(1)$ constant of the convergence rate; furthermore, we performed detailed numerical experiments on six different graphs comparing the proposed method against five other state-of-the-art optimization techniques for this problem.